Ansar Ghazwat-ul-Hind: 2019

-On 8 July 2019, Al-Qaeda leader Ayman al-Zawahiri released a video titled, 'Don't forget Kashmir', (in Arabic) in which Zawahiri urged unification of Jihadists against India and freeing Kashmir from the clutches of "infidel India" and the "apostate state" of Pakistan.
+On 8 July 2019, Al-Qaeda leader Ayman Al-Zawahiri released a video titled, 'Don't forget Kashmir', (in Arabic) in which Zawahiri urged unification of Jihadists against India and freeing Kashmir from the clutches of "infidel India" and the "apostate state" of Pakistan.
 He further criticized the government of Pakistan and the Pakistan Army for its role in the decline of attacks against Indian forces in Jammu and Kashmir under the pressure of America and condemns the killing of Ansar Ghazwat-ul-Hind founder Zakir Musa, he also calls Musa and his predecessor Burhan Wani as notable Islamic martyrs of Kashmir describing them as role models of Muslim youth for global Jihad against the enemies of Islam.

 On 21 November 2019, the group released an audio tape condemning the Indian court ruling on the Babri Masjid.
 It urged Muslims to retaliate against the decision and urged jihadists in Kashmir to intensify their attacks.

+2020

+On 6 January 2020, the group released a tape message to Muslims of Kashmir and India by Talha Abdul Rahman, the Spokesperson of group, condemning the 2020 Delhi riots by Hindu nationalists against the Indian Muslims in Delhi.
+The group urged Muslims to unite against Hindutva ideology, and he called Muslims to join the jihad against the enemies of Islam.